Source: ACM SIGGRAPH Press Release

-Jessica received her PhD from CMU in 1989 for her work on biped robot control.
-Shortly thereafter, Jessica and a stampede of virtual creatures walked, hopped and ran onto the graphics stage with her SIGGRAPH 1991 paper on animating dynamic legged locomotion.
-She began as a faculty member at the Georgia Institute of Technology in 1992.
+Hodgins received her PhD from CMU in 1989 for her work on biped robot locomotion on rough terrain.
+Shortly thereafter, her dynamically simulated characters burst onto the graphics scene with a paper about animating legged locomotion, which was published at SIGGRAPH 1991.
+In 1992, Hodgins accepted a faculty position at the Georgia Institute of Technology.
 Inspired by the 1996 Summer Olympics in Atlanta, she and her Animation Lab produced human animation for a wide array of athletic skills.
-Through these and other research results, she established herself as a pioneer in using physical simulation and control to produce character animation.
-Other notable work from her Georgia Tech lab included character group behavior, adapting behaviors to new characters, and the animation of brittle fracture.
+Through these and other research results, she invented new ways of using physical simulation and control to produce lifelike character animation.

-Jessica has been exceptional in her service to the SIGGRAPH community.
-Jessica is a co-founder of the ACM SIGGRAPH/Eurographics Symposium on Computer Animation.
-She was Editor in Chief of ACM Transactions on Graphics from 2000 to 2002.
-Jessica was also the Technical Papers Chair for ACM SIGGRAPH 2003, and was instrumental in introducing author rebuttals to the paper review process.
-She also currently serves on the SIGGRAPH Executive Committee.
+In addition to performing groundbreaking research and serving as a mentor to early career graphics professionals, Hodgins has been a highly involved member of the SIGGRAPH community.
+She cofounded the ACM SIGGRAPH/Eurographics Symposium on Computer Animation, served as Editor in Chief of ACM Transactions on Graphics from 2000 to 2002, was the Technical Papers Chair for SIGGRAPH 2003, and currently sits on the ACM SIGGRAPH Executive Committee.